 In some cases, your stalker may be a stranger or someone who has withheld their identity.
 This will limit the information you will be able to provide to the police but nevertheless, the police will do what they can to help you.

-If you or someone you know feel you are in danger, please contact your local police, the National Stalking Helpline on 0808 802 0300 or choose from the list of helplines in our Helplines section of this website.
+If you or someone you know feel you are in danger, please contact us on email@example.com if you need our support.
+We will respond within a very short time.
+Also please view the list of helplines in our Helplines section of this website.